ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ##### Review Format

 You can conduct reviews with or without the aid of a formal review tool (also known as performance or culture management tools, like Culture Amp and 15Five).
-Of course, a purpose-built tool will save time and scale this process quickly for larger teams. it's crucial to keep all individual feedback anonymous, with the exception of noting which scores came from management (we ll use those scores separately as a sanity check against peer reviews later in the process).
+Of course, a purpose-built tool will save time and scale this process quickly for larger teams.
+It's crucial to keep all individual feedback anonymous, with the exception of noting which scores came from management (we ll use those scores separately as a sanity check against peer reviews later in the process).

 ##### Result Calculation